UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Susan_Graham.md

 Before Kathy was hired, I think there was a woman hired on the double-E side, but only maybe a year before.
 I don’t remember exactly.
-So we’re probably now about ten percent in the \[EECS\] Department, nine or ten percent; and we’re three out of forty in Computer Science.
+So we’re probably now about ten percent in the \EECS\ Department, nine or ten percent; and we’re three out of forty in Computer Science.
 But as I said, the third one was only hired last year.

 **Abbate:**

-Was that [Ruzena Bajcsy](/Ruzena_Bajcsy "Ruzena Bajcsy")?
+Was that Ruzena Bajcsy(Ruzena_Bajcsy "Ruzena Bajcsy")?
 Or is she somewhere else?

 **Graham:**

-No, I wasn’t counting her, because she’s really the Head of this CITRIS program \[Center for Information Technology Research in the Interest of Society\], and she has a very fractional faculty appointment, just so that she’s sort of one of us.
+No, I wasn’t counting her, because she’s really the Head of this CITRIS program \Center for Information Technology Research in the Interest of Society\, and she has a very fractional faculty appointment, just so that she’s sort of one of us.

 ### Research Projects